 There are no assessments for this course.

 Summative feedback will be given on laboratory work via web link - preferably by use of Blackboard Collaborate.
 For studnets unable to join the live class, skype sessions will be organised.
-General feedback will be given on the examination.
+Written feedback will be given on the two assesed lab elements of assessment and general feedback will be given on the examination.